syl20bnr/spacemacs/README.md

 home row.

 The popular way to avoid this is to replace `ESC` by `jj` pressed rapidly.
-In Vimacs you have to press `fd` quickly by default.
+In `Spacemacs` you have to press `fd` quickly by default.

 `fd` also works to quit minibuffer prompts.

-Note that [keychords.el][keychords] mode is not used to achieve this, the reasons for this is latency and the fact that keychords wants you to press several keys almost at the same time which is something very difficult to master correctly on a keyboard.
-Vimacs has a special function called `fd-trigger` to handle the `fd` key sequence and fix the above keychords issues.
+Note that [keychords.el][keychords] mode is not used to achieve this, the reasons for this is latency and the fact that keychords wants you to press several keys almost at the same time which is something very difficult to master correctly on a keyboard. `Spacemacs` has a special function called `fd-trigger` to handle the `fd` key sequence and fix the above keychords issues.

 ## How to use it ?